Wealden District Council

 When carrying out refurbishment works to retirement living properties ensure they meet current building regulations standards for accessibility level 1 – visitable dwellings

-Joan Hughes Court is currently being refurbished and will comply with all accessibility standards.
+Joan Hughes Court which was refurbished now complies with all accessibility standards.

 12